little-apps/little-software-stats/README.md

  * Two factor authentication support (Google Authenticator, Authy, etc)

 ### License ###
-Little Software Stats is licensed under the [GNU General Public License](http://www.gnu.org/licenses/gpl.html).
+Little Software Stats itself is licensed under the GNU General Public License v3 and the Little Software Stats libraries are licensed under the GNU Lesser General Public License.

 ### Show Your Support ###
 Little Apps relies on people like you to keep our software running.
 If you would like to show your support for Little Software Stats, then you can [make a donation](https://www.little-apps.com/?donate) using PayPal, Payza or Bitcoins.
 Please note that any amount helps (even just $1).